-Escuela del Sol does not discriminate on the basis of gender, race, creed, ethnic or national origin, religion, ability, age, sexual orientation, gender identity or expression in its admission policy, tuition assistance program, or other educational policies.
+Escuela del Sol does not discriminate on the basis of gender, race, creed, ethnic or national origin, religion, ability, age, sexual orientation, gender identity or expression in its hiring practices, admission policy, tuition assistance program, or other educational policies.

 Please refer to the website www.escueladelsol.org for detailed information, online forms and scheduling opportunities to visit the school.
-All information obtained in the admission process is confidential and will be used only in the admission process.
+All information obtained in the admission process is confidential and will be used only in the admissions and orientation process.
 This information will not be available to the candidate, parents, guardians or anyone outside the school's admission office.